Varun-Singh1/Linux-notes/README.md

 11) Free of Cost -> Most Linux distributions are free to download and use, reducing costs for personal users and organizations.

+# Linux distributions
-# Linux distributions: this whole OS is based on unix system. some main distributions are:-
+ this whole OS is based on unix system. some main distributions are:-
 1. Debian Family

 Base Distribution: Debian